 In many cases, injury settlements include compensation for both physical injuries and non-physical effects suffered by accident victims, such as emotional distress or mental anguish.
 It’s important to consider how the types of compensation you are awarded could affect your overall tax burden since different types of compensation are taxed in different ways.

 The law specifies that most settlement or verdict proceeds you receive from a personal injury claim are exempt from state or federal income tax.
-This is because most personal injury claims include compensation for physical injuries, which is non-taxable, according to the IRS.
+This is because most personal injury claims include compensation for physical injuries, which are non-taxable under the IRS.
 Any money you receive as direct compensation for the effects of a physical injury or illness will not be considered taxable income or included in your gross income for tax purposes.
 This includes compensation for things like medical expenses, lost wages, and attorneys’ fees.

 However, if you receive payment for non-physical damages like emotional distress, psychological therapy expenses, or loss of quality of life, those kinds of compensation could be considered taxable if they were not directly related to your personal injuries.
 You would only be able to avoid paying taxes on compensation for non-physical issues if you structured your settlement agreement to specify that your emotional distress or other non-physical issue was a direct result of your physical injuries.

 Finally, if you were injured in an accident in which the at-fault party was especially negligent, reckless, or intentionally malicious, you could be eligible to receive punitive damages.
-Compensation for punitive damages is awarded to punish defendants in cases of egregious negligence, and this kind of payment is always taxable.
+Compensation for punitive damages is awarded to punish defendants in cases of egregious negligence, and such payments are always taxable.
 The best way to ensure you do not pay unnecessary taxes on payments you receive for punitive damages is to have your award separated into compensatory and punitive damages, so the IRS knows which portions of your income are non-taxable.

 Do I Need to Report My Settlement to the IRS?